riazcs/task-manager-assignment/README.md

 `php artisan key:generate`<br>
 Run Migrations: Run database migrations to create the necessary tables:

+ .env file setup.
+Database name and other configuration set here.

 `php artisan migrate`<br>
 Seed Database (Optional): If you want to populate the database with sample data, run the database seeder: